Should I Get a Job Or an Unpaid Internship?

 For instance, a student who works in food service at a local fast food restaurant has to interact with customers on a daily basis.
 They must creatively and professionally address any complaints, ensure that the customer’s needs are fully met, and guarantee that patrons walk away satisfied with their experiences.
 As a result, this job allows the student to develop exemplary interpersonal skills, which are invaluable both in and out of the classroom.

 Similarly, as an employee, this student must collaborate with his or her coworkers on the regular, and as such is able to learn how to proactively work in a team.
 This skill is a great asset to have as a future college student, as university life frequently necessitates working closely with other students.
-Additionally, the student may have to take charge on certain projects in the workplace, allowing them to develop their leadership abilities, which they can then apply to academic and personal pursuits in the future.
+Additionally, the student may have to take charge of certain projects in the workplace, allowing them to develop their leadership abilities, which they can then apply to academic and personal pursuits in the future.

 Clearly, jobs are a fantastic conduit for personal growth.
 College admissions officers know this, and as such, they are likely to view a student’s employment history in a positive light.
-On a professional level, working a job in high school can help open may doors for you in the future.
+On a professional level, working a job in high school can help open many doors for you in the future.
 Often times, entry-level positions can be a stepping stone for others forms of employment, as jobs in many different industries look for a similar core group of skills and attributes in a potential employee.

 Employers like to see that an applicant has successfully worked a job in the past, as this makes them more certain of a potential hire’s ability to succeed at their establishment.
 This can be particularly beneficial to your college career; for instance, if you are looking for a side job to make money as a college student, you may find the search process easier if you already have a strong resume with a lot of work experience.

 Additionally, in comparison to an unpaid internship, your job will probably allow you more control over the amount of time you work.
-You are likely to work less hours overall, as paid jobs in the industries you will likely be working in high school are typically less of a time commitment.
+You are likely to work fewer hours overall, as paid jobs in the industries you will likely be working in high school are typically less of a time commitment.

 Why is this?
 With paid jobs, you are usually able to create your own schedule and choose hours that are best suited to your needs.
 However, as an unpaid intern, you will probably have to abide by the office-wide schedule already in place.
 For instance, summer internships will usually require interns to work 9-5, just as every other employee at that specific organization does.